Ruth2014/bio2092/05a_De-novo_assembly/README.md

 5’ CGGAGATAAGACTACTTAATATTATTCTCTACGGT 3’
 5’ CCGTAGAGAATAATATTAAGTAGTCTTATCTCCGA 3’

-Note: in the practical, you will be provided with a card from which you can cut-out these sequences and arrange them on your desk.
+Note: in the practical, you will be provided with a card and scissors from which you can cut-out these sequences and arrange them on your desk.

 You could try using the greedy algorithm, OLC or k-mer graph methods